 Finance involves the study of business finance, investments and financial institutions and develops skill sets that are critical to financial success.
 This major prepares students for careers in three interrelated areas: commercial and investment banking; corporate finance; and asset management.

 International business explores activities that occur between people or organizations from different countries and cultures.
-IB majors find work overseas or with multinational companies in the U.S. in a range of functional areas such as consulting, accounting, finance, marketing, purchasing, production and logistics.
+International business majors find work overseas or with multinational companies in the United States in a range of functional areas such as consulting, accounting, finance, marketing, purchasing, production and logistics.

 Management focuses on organizations, behavior in organizations and how they evolve or are changed and offers a broad-based business education.
 The major explores topics such as leadership, managing change and diversity, ethical behavior, teamwork, and the coordination and alignment of multiple functional areas.